stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 ## Dependency Management ##

 Set up [dep](https://golang.github.io/dep/) in your projects to manage the dependencies.
-Future versions of Go may include a replacement for *dep*, but it is the current standard.
+Future versions of Go will include a replacement for *dep*, but it is the current standard.

 # Other Popular Tools and Libraries #